|

 without gallstones.

-hand , bile from persons without gallstones, but with properties
+Bile from patients without gallstones, but with properties

 similar to those in the bile of patients with gallstones,